sjoller/UnicodeFlags/README.md

 ## Usage

-This uses the CSS `:before` pseudo-class to add unicode flags to html elements.
+This uses the CSS `:before` pseudo-element to add unicode flags to html elements.

 Simply include the css file